log-oscon/redmine-embed/README.txt

 You will need to obtain a Redmine REST API key for the plugin.

 == Installation ==

+= Using Composer =

+1. Require the plugin using Composer from your project's root:

+`composer require logoscon/redmine-embed`

 = Using the WordPress Dashboard =